 There is no greater compliment to your practice than a referral from a satisfied patient.
 Their confidence in your care means the world, and the patients they send to you…those are the ones we all want.

 They trust what you recommend, accept treatment more easily, keep their appointments, and their ROI can’t be beaten.
 And yet, so many practices and teams struggle to capitalize on the least expensive and most effective strategy there is – internal marketing.

 Do I Really Have To???

 It can feel uncomfortable to promote yourself, whether by asking for referrals or when presenting treatment.
 It would be so much simpler if patients just did what you wanted without asking.
 Unfortunately, that’s the polar opposite of how it works.
 Not monitoring and capitalizing on internal dental marketing is costing your practice far more money than you realize.
 We’ve helped hundreds of practices recapture revenue with smart, strategic internal marketing ideas.

-Internal Marketing Easy
+We Make Internal Marketing Easy

 As with everything we do, we’ll measure the baseline of your current results to help set goals for the future.
 Most practices believe half of their new patients come from referrals; in reality it’s only about 25%.